2ndBillingCycle/specialsounds/docs/cicd.md

 Additionally, Lua needs to know about these things, and luarocks doesn't appear to configure any environment variables for us, but a quick `eval $(luarocks path)` does the trick.

-Okay, so the list so far is:
+Okay, so the list for testing so far is:

 - Install LuaJIT, luarocks
 - Use luarocks to install cluacov
 - tell lua about LuaCov via `luarocks path`
+- run tests with luacov loaded as a library
+- Upload tests using the CodeCov GitHub Action
+- Mark the luarocks files for caching